-The most Googled nutrition questions answered
+This year's most Googled nutrition questions answered

+Have you ever wondered what kind of nutrition questions people ask Google or our nutritionists?
 Well, look no further!
-Here are 5 of the most common questions this year which our expert nutritionists have answered.
-All the answers in one place, DR.VEGAN is here to bring clarity to your nutrition and supplements.
+Here are 6 of the most common nutrition questions asked on Google and of our nutritionists last year, which our expert nutritionists answer below.
+As always, DR.VEGAN is here to bring clarity to your diet, nutrition and supplements.

-5 of the most Googled nutrition questions
+6 of the most Googled nutrition questions

 3. "What does calorie deficit mean?"